Ted's Hiking World Dana Plateau attempt

 *

-One cannot see all the little stones on Google Earth
+One cannot see all of those little stones on Google Earth

 My multiple rest stops do provide opportunities for photographing flowers and nearby features.